Munday Nursing Center

 Facility Inspections

-In addition to being a respectable facility overall, this facility also excelled in the category of inspections, where it received an A. Few nursing homes performed better in this area.
-Inspection grades take several factors into consideration, including deficiencies and federal fines.
-You can learn more about each of these items by reviewing copies of nursing homes' inspection reports.
-Surprisingly, this place was hit with a category L deficiency, which was unexpected based on its inspection rating.
-This category means CMS discovered a widespread deficiency placing patient health or safety in immediate jeopardy.
-While other aspects of this nursing home's inspection report were favorable, we have some reservations.
+In addition to being a quality nursing home overall, this nursing home also excelled in the area of inspections, where it earned an A. Few facilities fared better in that area.
+We weigh several aspects of a nursing home's inspection report in calculating these inspection scores.
+One key factor is deficiencies.
+It should be noted that the severity of the deficiencies is usually more meaningful than the number of deficiencies, as some of these end up being quite minor.
+Surprisingly, this place was assessed a category L deficiency, which was unexpected based on its inspection grade.
+This category of deficiency means inspectors found a widespread deficiency placing patient safety or health in immediate jeopardy.
+In spite of this major red flag, other aspects of this facility's inspection report gave us some hope.

 Long-term Care Quality